jochembroekhoff/CDMLLoader/README.md

 - TextArea
 - TextField

+And the following layouts:
+- Layout (default)
+- ScrollableLayout

 To find out which attributes you can set on each component, checkout the DTD (in src/main/resources/assets/cdmlloader).

 > **Using i18n**: All the core components support i18n (Internationalization) on all text attributes.